hemanthbez/jump-cloud-exercise/README.md

 4. "/shutdown" (with GET) - Shuts down the server once all the Pending requests are processed <br/>
 e.g. *curl http://localhost:8090/shutdown*

+# Source Code Info

+1. **password-hash.go** : Main file that includes all the application endpoints.

+2. **rest-handler.go** : Utility *go* file that has the basic HTTP handlers defined.